By DeVry University

 - Bachelor's in Computer Information Systems

 These additional programs also include coursework that teaches Python:

-- Associate in Electronics and Computer Technology
+- Associate in Engineering Technology

 - Bachelor's in Technical Management, with a Business Intelligence and Analytics Management specialization